alexle/alexle.github.com/posts/training-marathon2.markdown

 ###Week 5 - 15mi LSD###

-I logged disappointing short runs of 4, 3, and 3 miles this week.
-It's becoming to concern me, and I plan to put more effort towards them next week.
+Major setback back this week with short runs of only 4, 3, and 3 miles.
+I have to put more effort towards them next week.
+As for the LSD, it was the most painful one yet.
+Calves, arches, hip flexors, IT band, and a bunch of other leg muscles I never knew existed were on fire.
+Is this what child birth feels like?
+It was the first time I had serious doubts about finishing the marathon.

-\* To be updated
+I stuck to the plan of water at 30 minutes, GU + water at 60 minutes, and powerade fuel at 90 minutes.
+Next week, I'll try to GU every 45 minutes and see if that helps.

+\* Lesson: When in pain, relax and focus on a couple steps at a time.
+And it's ok to walk.

 ###Week 6 - 16mi LSD###